Emerald Fennell, Have I Got A Story For YOU

 @sheltgarner

-My heroine looks like Corrie Yee.
+My heroine, in my mind, looks a lot like Corrie Yee.

 by Shelt Garner